Legitimate use of surplus school property

 - truancy service offices.

 If you agree to a surplus building being used for a legitimate use, you should check if the activity is covered by the site designation.
-If it is not, you may need to get a resource consent.
+If it's not you may need to get a resource consent.
 Talk to your property advisor about this.

 Agreements for leasing your surplus space

-If a non-school organisation is using your surplus space for a legitimate use, you will need a lease or licence agreement.
+If a non-school organisation is using your surplus space for a legitimate use, you'll need a lease or licence agreement.
 This will cover: